Alzheimer’s Disease: A Neurologist’s In-Depth Guide

 The 7 Stages of Alzheimer’s Disease

-Alzheimer’s disease gradually takes over a person’s bodily functions.
-Based on observations of past patients, Dulles neurology experts have broken down the impact of Alzheimer’s disease into seven stages:
+Alzheimer’s disease progresses gradually, impacting a person’s bodily functions.
+Based on observations of past patients, Dulles neurology experts have categorized the effects of Alzheimer’s disease into seven stages:

 1. Normal Outward Behavior

-In this stage, the symptoms are not yet visible.
-Going through a PET scan, an imaging exam that assesses the brain’s functionality, is the only the way to determine the presence of Alzheimer’s disease.
+In this stage, symptoms are not yet visible.
+A PET scan, an imaging exam that assesses brain functionality, is the only way to detect the presence of Alzheimer’s disease.

 2. Mild Changes

-Symptoms are still not observable at this stage; however, the patient may experience memory problems more frequently.
-Common issues include difficulty with recalling words and misplacing objects.
-Since these symptoms are minor, they won’t keep the patient from working or living independently yet.
+Symptoms remain unobservable at this stage; however, memory problems may occur more frequently.
+Common issues include difficulty recalling words and misplacing objects.
+These symptoms are minor and do not prevent the individual from working or living independently.

 3. Mild Decline

-At this stage, the patient begins asking the same questions over and over.
-They will also have a hard time recalling names when meeting new people, making plans, and remembering something that they’ve just read.
+At this stage, the individual begins repeating questions.
+They may also struggle to recall names when meeting new people, making plans, and remembering recently read information.

 4. Moderate Decline

-At this stage, the patient starts forgetting details about themselves.
-They will also struggle with common thinking and reasoning activities, such as cooking meals, ordering from a menu, and recalling the current month.
+At this stage, the individual starts forgetting details about themselves and struggles with common thinking and reasoning activities, such as cooking meals, ordering from a menu, and recalling the current month.

-At this stage, the patient begins losing track of where they are.
-They will also find it difficult to remember their address, contact number, what time it is, and what type of clothing is appropriate for the season.
+At this stage, the individual begins losing track of their location and finds it difficult to remember their address, contact number, time, and appropriate seasonal clothing.

 6. Severe Decline

-At this stage, the patient starts having a hard time remembering names.
-They will also misidentify people and experience delusions, like thinking they need to go to work even though they’ve been unemployed for years.
+At this stage, the individual has difficulty remembering names and may misidentify people and experience delusions, such as thinking they need to go to work despite being unemployed for years.

 7. Very Severe Decline